mnopqr1/AoC2022/README.md

 ## Day 18
 * First part nice and easy, second part I was imagining 3D pictures but did not yet have the time (or courage) to express the ideas it into code.

+## Day 19
+* Struggles!
+And the only code to show for it runs too slow on the actual input, even for part 1...

+## Day 20
+* Managed on the second attempt..
+I guess the main reason why you learn about circular linked lists is to be able to solve this exercise?
+* The code is slow (about 2 minutes) but works.
+I tried for a while to replace `move_right` by `move_ahead` that takes a number as parameter, but for some reason couldn't get it to work (some remnants of the code are at the end of `day20old`).